leoloso/leoloso.com/src/posts/funding-wp-plugin-thru-sponsorware.md

 So building the site is now within my reach.
 I just need to work on creating the videos.

-Hopefully next article about this topic, I'll be able to comment if selling tutorial videos can succeed in funding the open source plugin.
+Hopefully I'll soon be able to comment if selling tutorial videos can succeed in funding the open source plugin.